TheKashanArchive/FAANG_SQL_Mini_Case_Studies/Uber/Uber_SQL_Queries_Answers_and_Insights.md

 ## Answer / Result

-Returns all drivers with ratings greater than or equal to 4.5.
+Returns drivers with ratings 4.5 and above.

 ## Insight

-This query helps identify top-performing drivers based on customer ratings.
+This query uses an **INNER JOIN with WHERE filtering and ORDER BY ranking** to identify top-performing drivers based on customer feedback.

 ---